JoyZadan/paleo-recipes/README.md

-# Paleo Recipes
+# PALEO RECIPES

-(INSERT HERE one sentence overview)

-Welcome to Paleo Recipes.

 (INSERT HERE am i responsive screenshot)

+# Project Overview
+Welcome to Paleo Recipes, an App designed to ...

 (INSERT HERE longer overview incl the what, why, who, where, how)